uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/reinforcing-sequencing-in-binary-number-systems.md

 There is also an online interactive version of the binary cards [here](http://www.csfieldguide.org.nz/en/interactives/binary-cards/index.html?digits=8), from the [Computer Science Field Guide](http://www.csfieldguide.org.nz/), but it is preferable to work with physical cards.

 {panel end}

-## Key Question

--   How can you create a 60 second or less video to teach someone how binary works without using the binary cards?

-## Lesson Starter

 Teacher says to class: “We are going to create a video that shows binary numbers in use.”